Matatika/matatika-docs/content/datasources/tap-solarvista.md

 ## Authentication

-To get the properties required to extract data from your Solarvista API, you can follow the steps laid out in our [Authenticaion Guide]().
+To get the properties required to extract data from your Solarvista API, you can follow the steps laid out in our [Authentication Guide](authentication).

 ---